Jerry-alt19/BConformeR/README.md

 ## Citation

-If you use or refer to this work, please cite our paper:
+If you find this work useful, please cite our paper:

 The Conformer architecture is cited as: